jpjpcs/42_Exam_Rank_2/README.md

 remove_grade_time : remove grade time between two push

-´> The maximum time to complete the exam is only information.
+` > The maximum time to complete the exam is only information.
-  Here, the exercise can always be corrected even after the time limit. force_success : force an exercice to success´
+  Here, the exercise can always be corrected even after the time limit.

+force_success : force an exercice to success `

 new_ex : generate a new exercice on the same level